Gobio kizilirmakensis

-Gobio kizilirmakensis is a species of gudgeon, a small freshwater in the family Cyprinidae.
+Gobio kizilirmakensis is a species of gudgeon, a small freshwater ray-finned fish in the family Gobionidae.
 It is found in the Kızılırmak River basin in Turkey.

 Description

 Gobio kizilirmakensis distinguishes itself from others of its genus and region by bearing several distinct features: small scales on its belly; head length of around 27% SL; rounded snout; notably large mouth gape; preanal length of around 70% SL; prepelvic length of around 50% SL; caudal peduncle length about 2.5 times its depth; and 8-9 midlateral black blotches, among other features.

 It is a benthopelagic species, which thrives in freshwater, subtropical climates.
 It is most commonly found in Asia; native particularly to the Anatolia region.